keymetrics/doc-pm2/ch/plus/guide/modules.md

 **NOTE3** When you set a new value the target module is restarted **NOTE4** You have to typecast yourself values, it is always strings!

-### With Keymetrics
+### With PM2 Plus

-In the main Keymetrics Dashboard, the module will have a button called "Configure".
+In the main PM2 Plus Dashboard, the module will have a button called "Configure".
 Once you click on it you will be able to access / modify all configurations variable exposed on the package.json!

 # PMX Helpers methods for Modules